albertozelaya5/html-css-course/starter/05-Design/annotations.md

   - Border-radius - ✅ Some border-radius is usual
   - Layout - All kinds of layouts, no particular tendencies

-- Startup/Upbeat: Software startups, and other modern-looking companies
+- `Startup/Upbeat`: Software startups, and other modern-looking companies

+  - Widely used in startups, featuring medium-sized sans-serif typeface,s light-grey text and backgrounds, and rounded elements

   Usa shadows y border radius